LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-parameters.rst

    The result when we use ``name`` as a path variable

-Diving into the mechanics of how this worked, we remember that enclosing ``name`` in curly braces specifies that the we want to use the value of ``name``, not the word "word".
+Diving into the mechanics of how this worked, we remember that enclosing ``name`` in curly braces specifies that we want to use the value of ``name``, not the word "name".
 While path variables and query strings are drastically different, the two share a similarity.
 Both path variables and query strings allow us to give an action method a value for a parameter as part of a URL.
 This is because ``name`` is a **route parameter**.